inf112-v21/Snokarane/README.md

 Network test:
 1. Launch a host
+2. Open a different computer.
+3. Find the hosts IP, using the guide above under "How to play"
-2. Connect to a host IP to test the networking
+4. Connect to the host IP to test the networking
+5. If the host prints a connection, along with an ID and an IP address, the connection was successfull
+6. The same should happen on the clients PC

 Card dealt test:
 1. Start the game in either single or mutiplayer mode (if using muliplayer make sure there is a host!)
 2. If cards appear on screen (as text) the test has passed.

 Card sequence test:
 1. Start the game in either single or mutiplayer mode (if using muliplayer make sure there is a host!)
 2. Select a sequence of cards and keep a note of which cards you've selected as well as the order.
 3. If the player ends up the same place position in the GUI as predicted by going over your notes, the test has passed.

 Player is oriented in correct direction test:
 1. Start the game in either single or mutiplayer mode (if using muliplayer make sure there is a host!)